 Bayle Gate is located on the site of an old priory, and was once one of the wealthiest houses in England.
 Little remains of the priory, except for the 800 year old gate house which now houses the museum.
-This attraction offers a unique chance to find out about Yorkshire in the fifteenth century, and brings the long history of the town and its people vividly to life.
+The Bayle Museum showcases the town's illustrious past with interactive exhibitions and, annually, a display of artefacts based on a theme chosen by the Lords Feoffees.
+A darker history also lurks within - in the courtroom, a display of 17th- and 18th-century criminal documents tell the story of crimes and misdemeanours.

 Built in 1714, Sewerby Hall and Gardens is a Grade I listed country house is set in 50 acres of landscaped gardens in a cliff top location.
 The magnificent building takes you on a tour of architecture throughout the eras, including the Amy Johnson memorabilia room.
 These days, the magnificent ground floor Orangery and The Swinton Room provide wonderful settings for concerts & piano recitals, meetings, art workshops and tea dances.